Dhanunjaya-Elluri/Dhanunjaya-Elluri/README.md

 # 💫 About Me:

 Hi, I'm Dhanunjaya Elluri, a dedicated Data Scientist and MLOps Engineer with a focus on AI and ML.
-Currently, I'm an MLOps intern at Munich RE, deploying ML models in production, and a Data Science master's student at TU Dortmund, enhancing my expertise in data-driven methods.
+Currently, I'm working as a Machine Learning Engineer at [Validaitor](https://validaitor.com) for AI safety with focus on LLMs.
+Previously I worked as MLOps Engineer intern at Munich Reinsurance, for building in-house MLOps platform.
+Parallelly, I'm a Data Science master's student at TU Dortmund, enhancing my expertise in data-driven methods.

 My research is centered on Time Series Analysis and NLP, where I explore the complexities of temporal data and the intricacies of language through technology.
 My thesis ["Transformers for Quantized Time Series Forecasting"](https://github.com/Dhanunjaya-Elluri/master-thesis) aims to improve forecasting with advanced transformer techniques and Kernel SAX.